 “Rehearsal dinner dress code etiquette will have the same vibe as the wedding,” says Warten.
 “If the rehearsal dinner is later in the evening it will be more formal.
 When unsure, you can always ask someone from the bridal party.”

-You should avoid asking the bride what you should wear to the rehearsal dinner.
+Avoid asking the bride what you should wear to the rehearsal dinner and adding another thing to their overflowing task list.

 The first rule of any wedding-related event is to never upstage the bride, and that certainly applies to the rehearsal dinner.
 If you’re worried your outfit is too flashy or distracting, it probably is.